twl8n/clojure-interpreter/README.md

 #### You probably want Babashka

+My `clojint` interpreter is crude.
+You are probably looking for the real Clojure interpreter called "babashka".

 Babashka is a true Clojure interpreter (and more) is [Babashka](https://github.com/borkdude/babashka "Babashka github repo") and [sci (small clojure interpreter)](https://github.com/borkdude/sci "Small Clojure Interpreter").

 https://github.com/borkdude/babashka